Christmas Eve over Fireside

 Gene and I welcome you all to our second Fireside gathering, here at Stonegate.

-For those of you who missed our last get together, we began our study of the Bible in the fourth book of the New Testament, the Book of John, written by the apostle John, son of Zebedee--not to be confused with John the Baptist.
+For those of you who missed our last get together, we began our study of the Bible in the fourth book of the New Testament, the Book of John, written by the apostle John, son of Zebedee--also Jesus's cousin, though not to be confused with his Aunt Elizabeth's son, John the Baptist.

-We learned how John intended us to see that Jesus Christ was the Word, and that the Word was both with God AND was God, and that He has been since the beginning.
-We used a Strong's Concordance to help us understand some of those Greek and Hebrew words (John uses) in our Bibles, as well as a Webster's Dictionary.
+In verses 1-3 last month, we learned how the author John intended us to see (1) that Jesus Christ was the Word, (2) that the Word was both with God AND was God, and (3) that He has been, that is, has existed, since the beginning.
+We used our Strong's Concordance to help us understand some of those Greek and Hebrew words found in our Bibles, as well as a Webster's Dictionary.
 And we learned that "from the beginning" meant before the origin of things.

-I can therefore assure you that this very holiday we are all celebrating one way or another in the month of December--the very reason many of us have our homes decorated and and are driving ourselves crazy trying to get our lists of things done, the very reason most of us here tonight believe this month is special--has to do with a certain event, one which occurred in a manger in the tiny Judaean town of Bethlehem, over 2000 years ago.
+I can therefore assure you that this very holiday that we celebrate each December--the very reason many of us have our homes decorated and and are driving ourselves crazy trying to get our lists of things done, the very reason most of us here tonight believe this month is special--has to do with a certain specific event and none other, one very special event--one that occurred in the tiny Judaean town of Bethlehem, over 2000 years ago.

+Moses records in Genesis how God Himself created everything that exists.
+Now John tells us that this Word, a single man--Jesus Christ--was God, and Creator of everything that has ever been created.
 If this is true, the most important thing we can do is read this book.
-Because in it is the truth about Jesus Christ, the really good news--the message itself which should give us relief and true peace--and yet one often obscured in the political machinery and financial bottom lines of organized religion today.
+Because in such words are contain the truly Good News--in fact, the Best news--a message which should give us true comfort and relief and peace--and yet one too often obscured in holiday tinsel, and our political machinery and financial bottom lines of organized religion today.

-In fact, as we bravely begin to read this remarkable book together, the Bible, we will soon enough find evidence that Jesus Christ didn't just wait to appear in history until a manger in Bethlehem in 1 AD, but begins to appear from the beginning, just like the apostle John tells us.
+In fact, as we bravely begin reading together this remarkable book, we will soon enough find evidence that Jesus Christ didn't just wait to appear in history until that day in Bethlehem, but instead appears from the beginning, just like the apostle John tells us.
+Ffor now, however, let us focus on what scripture reveals to us, leading up to and surrounding, that first Christmas, what some claim to be the beginning of the greatest story ever told.

-Gene and I have gathered together for you some of our favorite verses from the Bible; some are prophetic, some historic; combined, all tell a remarkable story.
+This past week, Gene and I gathered together some of our favorite verses from the Bible; Old and New Testament verse alike--some prophetic, some historic--collated together to form an astonishing story.
 One which has inspired many great songs and hymns--some of the most beautiful of these we still sing today.
-We are going to begin in the book of Isaiah, however, written some 700+ years before the Romans devised "crucifixion."
-The words in Isaiah's book are called prophecy because they foretold of an event which God revealed to Isaiah, a remarkable event that was yet to occur.
+We begin in the book of Isaiah, written some 700+ years before the Romans devised "crucifixion."
+The words in Isaiah's book are called prophecy because they foretold of a future event which God revealed to Isaiah...

-(We each drew pieces of paper from a bowl, with numbers on them corresponding to the following verses, and began to take turns reading.
+(At this point in the evening, everyone who attended drew pieces of paper from a bowl.
+The numbers on them corresponded to the following verses, and we began to take turns reading.
 I have included some familiar songs, below, with corresponding verses, fyi:)

 Isaiah 11:1-5